Medically reviewed by Jill Johnson, DNP, APRN, FNP-BC

 Finasteride is a tablet that must be taken on a daily basis.
 You can easily purchase finasteride online after obtaining a consultation with a healthcare professional.
 (Which you can also do online.)

-It’s believed to work by stimulating hair follicles to enter the anagen (growth) phase.
+While its exact mechanism of action is unknown, it’s believed to work by stimulating hair follicles to enter the anagen (growth) phase.